-Jan Histed Secretary BOARD OF TRUSTEES Steven Gray, Chairperson Kristal Gonzales Richard Gromaski Thomas M. Herek Jon Morse Matthew Pett Thomas Ryder Sandy Shutt Shawna Walraven
+Jan Histed Secretary BOARD OF TRUSTEES Steven Gray, Chairperson Kim Coonan Kristal Gonzales Ernie Krygier Jon Morse Matthew Pett Thomas Ryder Sandy Shutt Shawna Walraven

-Rehmann Robson 5800 Gratiot Road, Suite 201 Saginaw, Michigan 48638 ADMINISTRATIVE STAFF Katie Zanotti Tracy Cederquist (989) 895-4043 FAX (989) 895-2076
+Rehmann Robson 5800 Gratiot Road, Suite 201 Saginaw, Michigan 48638 ADMINISTRATIVE STAFF Katie Zanotti Jillian Rose (989) 895-4043 FAX (989) 895-2076

-This representation letter is provided in connection with your audit of the financial statements of Bay County Employees' Retirement System Defined Benefit Plan, as of and for the year ended December 31, 2019, and the related notes to the financial statements, for the purpose of expressing opinions on whether the basic financial statements present fairly, in all material respects, the financial position, results of operations of the Bay County Employees' Retirement System Defined Benefit Plan in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of Bay County Employees' Retirement System Defined Benefit Plan (the "Plan"), a fiduciary component unit of Bay County, Michigan, as of and for the year ended December 31, 2020, and the related notes to the financial statements, for the purpose of expressing an opinion on whether the basic financial statements present fairly, in all material respects, the financial position, and results of operations in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).